Andreashoj/regndans-backend/ReadMe.md

   * npx knex migrate:latest
   or if you have knex globally installed:
   * knex migrate:latest
+  * knex migrate:rollback

+  **Create a new migration**
   If you want to create a database operation you can do following:
   * knex migrate:make **name of the migration**

+  ## Knex Seeds
+  If you want test data in your database you can run the **knex seed:run**
+  This will give you some dummy data,
+  If you want to create new dummy data, you can do the:

+  **knex seed:make**

+  And then you can follow the 01_users.js seed to see how you can insert data.

   ## Objection
     Objection the ORM that holds our database tables.
 You can find bunch of examples how to use it by looking inside our models foler.